moonflea/minibookdown/02-pendulums.md

 When you habitually react negatively to unpleasant circumstances, you trigger a pendulum's mechanism for capturing thought energy.
 This habit will fade once you decide to play your own game in which you deliberately substitute negative emotion with positive emotion: confidence for fear, enthusiasm for gloom, indifference for resentment, joy for iritation.
 When you radiate your thought energy at a different frequency than the pendulum's resonance frequency, you are in dissonance with the pendulum.
 The pendulum can't do anything but leave you in peace.

-When you encounter someone unpleasant/an unpleasant pendulum, imagine that person/pendulum feeling content and happy.
+When you encounter someone unpleasant/an unpleasant pendulum, imagine that person-pendulum feeling content and happy.
 Distract yourself from the unpleasantness.
-A person/pendulum does not sway randomly.
+A person-pendulum does not sway randomly.
 It seeks only to restore its balance.
-The energy of your thoughts set to a certain positive frequency will restore the person/pendulum's balance, instantly substituting aggression with goodwill.
+The energy of your thoughts set to a certain positive frequency will restore the person-pendulum's balance, instantly substituting aggression with goodwill.

 When a pendulum comes to rest, the energy comes to you!
 You become stronger.
 The next time you use the transurfing technique, it will be easier.

 The secret of genius lies in remaining free from the influence of pendulums.
 The thought energy of most people is held at certain frequencies by pendulums.
-But the though energy of a genius is free to attune itself to frequencies of her own choosing and she can therfore move into unexplored areas of the information field.
+But the thought energy of a genius is free to attune itself to frequencies of her own choosing and she can therefore move into unexplored areas of the information field.

-To avoit getting caught in a pendulum's snare, keep your problems in perspective while remaining aware of the pendulum's intent to trick you into jumping onto its swing.
+To avoid getting caught in a pendulum's snare, keep your problems in perspective while remaining aware of the pendulum's intent to trick you into jumping onto its swing.
 Act as you normally would but remain observant.
 Stay out of the game.
 Don't be emotionally attached to any outcomes.
 Even if your initial reaction is fear, confusion, resentment, etc., it is important to change that reaction as quickly as possible.
 Transform it into its exact opposite.

 Your subconsious is directly linked to the information field where all solutions already exist.
 Relax.
 Let go.
 Quiet the chatter of the mind and contemplate the nature of emptiness.
-This exercise will develop your ability to obtain knowledge intuitively.
+This exercise will develop your ability to obtain knowledge through your intuition.
 Practice it until it becomes a habit.

 Once you learn to avoid destructive pendulums, you are free to attune yourself to pendulums of your choosing.